immobiliare/Glider/Documentation/Transports.md

 }
 ```

-The `HTTPTransportDelegate` should implement at least the method to produce the `URLRequest` used to send data to a remote webservice:
+The `HTTPTransportDelegate` should implement at least the method to produce the `URLRequest` used to send data to a remote web service:

 ```swift
  // MARK: - HTTPTransportDelegate